Which Singapore Property Bets Paid Off? (Post-COVID Case Study)

 • Limited supply and government policies have tightened new launches (including cooling measures and loan-to-value restrictions updated through 2024).

-• Post-COVID, there’s pent-up demand and new pricing benchmarks being set.
+• Post-COVID, pent-up demand and new pricing benchmarks is being set.

 This case shows you can still find juicy returns in Singapore property if you know where to look.